oneturkmen/oneturkmen.github.io/_pages/about.md

 I am a machine learning engineer at [Borealis AI](https://borealisai.com/), an AI research institute founded by the [Royal Bank of Canada](https://rbc.com).
-I build data-intensive software systems that leverage artificial intelligence (AI) for applications in finance (credit risk, model robustness and fairness).
+I build and ship data-intensive software systems that leverage artificial intelligence (AI) for applications in banking and finance (credit risk, model robustness and fairness).

 Previously, I completed a Master of Science in Computer Science from the [University of Alberta](https://ualberta.ca) in program analysis and code mining.
 I had an opportunity to be